RyanSpaker/CornGame/DEVLOG.md

 # Sun Aug 17 06:32:16 PM EDT 2025
 suddently backface / nearfield culling isn't working for the player model the way it used to.
 What changed?

-ANSWER: probably the skinned_aabb fix makes culling on player model correct, it shouldn't have been working before.
+ANSWER: probably the skinned_aabb fix makes culling on player model correct, ie. it shouldn't have been working before.

 # Sun Aug 17 06:32:16 PM EDT 2025
 work for editor: